 - 4.1.1 A suspension, where a pupil is temporarily removed from this school and must stay at home can be for one or more fixed periods of time, up to a maximum of 45 school days in a single academic year and does not have to be continuous periods. - 4.1.2 A suspension can be for parts of the school day.
 For example, if a pupil's behaviour at lunchtime is disruptive, they may be suspended from the school premises for the duration of the lunchtime period.
 Lunchtime suspensions are counted as half a school day in determining whether a Governing Body/Board of Trustees meeting is triggered. - 4.1.3 We aim to make a suspension the shortest time necessary to ensure minimal disruption to the child's education, whilst being mindful of the seriousness of the breach of Policy that led to it. - 4.1.4 A suspension cannot be extended or 'converted' to a permanent exclusion.
 In exceptional cases, usually where further evidence has come to light, a further suspension may be issued to begin immediately after the first period ends; or a permanent exclusion may be issued to begin immediately after the end of the suspension. - 4.1.5 When the decision is made to suspend a pupil from school, the Head teacher will: - 1) Inform parents without delay explaining the reason(s) for the suspension and how long it will last.
-This is usually done in person or by telephone by the end of the afternoon session on the first day of the suspension (or permanent exclusion) at the latest. - 2) Notify parents in writing without delay of the following information: - the reason(s) for the suspension and how long it will last; - that during the first 5 days of any suspension, the pupil must not be in a public place during school hours and if parents fail to ensure this without reasonable justification, they will be committing an offence and may be given a fixed penalty notice or be prosecuted; - If alternative provision of full-time education is being arranged and, if it can reasonably be found out within the timescale, the following details: - the start date for any provision, - the start and finish times, including the times for morning and afternoon sessions if relevant, - the address at which the provision will take place, and - any information the pupil needs to identify the person they should report to on the first day. - the parents' right to make representations about the suspension to the Governing Body/Board of Trustees and how the pupil can be involved in this; - how any representations should be made; - The parents' (or an excluded pupil if they are 18 years or older) right to make a request to hold the meeting via the use of remote access and how, and to whom, to make this request (further guidance on other information this should include can be found in Annex A: Key principles when conducting meetings via the use of remote access of the DfE statutory guidance Suspension and permanent exclusion from schools including pupil movement); and
+This is usually done in person or by telephone by the end of the afternoon session on the first day of the suspension (or permanent exclusion) at the latest. - 2) Notify parents in writing without delay of the following information: - the reason(s) for the suspension and how long it will last; - that during the first 5 days of any suspension, the pupil must not be in a public place during school hours and if parents fail to ensure this without reasonable justification, they will be committing an offence and may be given a fixed penalty notice (£120 fine (reduced to £60 if paid within 21 days) or be prosecuted; - If alternative provision of full-time education is being arranged and, if it can reasonably be found out within the timescale, the following details: - the start date for any provision, - the start and finish times, including the times for morning and afternoon sessions if relevant, - the address at which the provision will take place, and - any information the pupil needs to identify the person they should report to on the first day. - the parents' right to make representations about the suspension to the Governing Body/Board of Trustees and how the pupil can be involved in this; - how any representations should be made; - The parents' (or an excluded pupil if they are 18 years or older) right to make a request to hold the meeting via the use of remote access and how, and to whom, to make this request (further guidance on other information this should include can be found in Annex A: Key principles when conducting meetings via the use of remote access of the DfE statutory guidance Suspension and permanent exclusion from schools including pupil movement); and where there is a legal requirement for the Governing Body/Board of Trustees to consider whether the pupil should be reinstated, that parents (or a pupil if they are 18 years or older) have a right to attend a meeting, to be represented at that meeting (at their own expense) and to bring a friend.

-Ref: Suspension & Permanent Exclusion Туре: Policy
+Ref: Suspension & Permanent Exclusion Type: Policy

-Version: 04 Owner: Executive Principal
+Version: 05 Owner: Executive Principal

-Date: November 2023 Status: MAT Approved
+Date: September 2024 Status: MAT Approved